Netflix/falcor/documentation/router.md

     }
 ~~~

-Each one of the Routers route handlers runs with the Router instance as it's "this" object.
+Each one of the Routers route handlers runs with the Router instance as its "this" object.
 That means that our route handler has access to the Router's userId member.
 The handler passes the Router's userId to the recommendation service, which retrieves a personalized genre list for the current user.
 If the current user is not authenticated, the Router's userId will be undefined.
 If an undefined userId is passed to the rating service, the service simply returns a record with a generic "rating" and no "userRating" key.

 Now we should be able to retrieve any title field by ID.